Bayesian Hierarchical Modeling and Analysis for Actigraph Data from Wearable Devices: The model

 \subsection{Simulations}

-We conducted simulation experiments to evaluate the model described in Section~\ref{sec:modSpatEff} and compared the performance of our algorithm in terms of fitting, prediction error and computational speed with other routines available from the \texttt{spNNGP} package.
-Additional comparative experiments are provided in the supplementary material.
-We executed our MCMC algorithms on a computing environment equipped with 12 modern computational nodes with 16 cores each (bringing the overall number of cores to 192), roughly equivalent to 3 TeraFlop/sec, and $64$Gb of RAM .
-Each of the following jobs, and the ones from Section~\ref{sec:App}, have been executed on a single node exploiting all 16 cores.
-The results presented here and in Section~\ref{sec:App} are based upon posterior samples that were retained after diagnosing convergence using visual tools (e.g., traceplots, autocorrelation), effective sample sizes, Monte Carlo standard errors (MCSE) and other diagnostics offered by the \texttt{coda}, \texttt{mcse} and \texttt{bayesplot} packages in the \texttt{R} computing environment; the online supplement (Appendix) includes specific details.
+We conducted simulation experiments to evaluate the model described in Section~\ref{sec:modSpatEff} and compared the performance of our algorithm in terms of fitting, prediction error and computational speed with other routines available from the \texttt{spNNGP} package \citep{finley2017spnngp}.
+Additional comparative experiments are provided in the Supplementary Material \citep{alaimo2023aoasSupplement}.
+We executed our MCMC algorithms on a computing environment equipped with 12 modern computational nodes with 32 cores each, roughly equivalent to 3 TeraFlop/sec, and $256$Gb of RAM .
+Each of the presented applications have been executed on a single node exploiting the computational power of all cores.
+The results presented are based upon posterior samples that were retained after diagnosing convergence using visual tools (e.g., traceplots, autocorrelation), effective sample sizes, Monte Carlo standard errors (MCSE) and other diagnostics offered by the \texttt{coda}, \texttt{mcse} and \texttt{bayesplot} packages in the \texttt{R} computing environment; the Supplementary Material \citep{alaimo2023aoasSupplement} includes specific details.

 We first generated $T_k=2\times 10^5$ time points for $K=5$ individuals, where each time point $t_{ki}$ followed exponential waiting times between observations, i.e. $t_{ki} = \sum_{h=1}^{i-1} \delta_{h}$, and $\delta_{h} \stackrel{iid}{\sim} \mbox{Exp}(5)$.
 Given the time points, we constructed spatial trajectories $\bgamma_k(\cdot)$, $k=1,\ldots,K$, by simulating $\bs_k=\left[\gamma_k(t_{k1}),\dots,\gamma_k(t_{kT_k})\right]^{\top}$, where subsequent components were independent Gaussian random walks over the square $\mathcal{S}=(1,10)\times (1,10)$, with the variance of each step along the horizontal and vertical axis proportional to the elapsed time between two subsequent observations.
 If the trajectory left the square, it was projected onto the border and the next step would resume from there.
 The simulated trajectories are shown in Figure~\ref{fig:IndTrajSim}.